Ph.D. in Clinical-Community Psychology

 The program is on the forefront of creative and enriching knowledge dissemination that is relevant to rural communities; focuses on public service, the uniqueness of rural environments; and the celebration of diversity.
 The program has many unique features that combine to make for a rigorous training experience that requires a student's full-time commitment.
 Individuals interested in additional detail about the program are encouraged to peruse the Student Handbook.

 The program maintains and regularly updates a Policy and Procedure Manual.
 Student rights and grievance procedures are covered in detail in the Student Handbook.
 The program also regularly collects outcome data from students and other sources.
 Students are asked at the end of every academic year to fill out the Student Survey and in October the Outcomes Committee collates the Student Admissions, Outcomes and Other Data.
-All outcomes data are used to document progress toward the Program's Outcomes Goals, Objectives, and Benchmarks and the Program's Process Benchmarks.

 The program encourages active student engagement and student faculty interaction as related to program administration.
 This interaction is exemplified by student representation on almost all program committees.